plastimatch

 plastimatch fdk

 The term FDK refers to the authors Feldkamp, Davis, and Kress who wrote the seminal paper “Practical cone-beam algorithm” in 1984.
 Their paper describes a filtered back-projection reconstruction algorithm for cone-beam geometries.
-The fdk program in plastimatch is an implmenetation of the FDK algorithm.
+The plastimatch fdk command is an implmenetation of the FDK algorithm.
 It takes a directory of 2D projection images as input, and generates a single 3D volume as output.

 The command line usage is: